In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 Note: (e) Estimated Data

 Madagascar is the leading exporter of vanilla in the world.
-Agriculture, including fishing and forestry, accounts for 24.7% of GDP and employs 64% of the population according to World Bank data (even though the majority of inhabitants practice subsistence farming).
+Agriculture, including fishing and forestry, accounts for 22.6% of GDP and employs 69.4% of the population according to World Bank data (even though the majority of inhabitants practice subsistence farming).
 The main crop is rice, grown on almost half of the agricultural land.
-The main other agricultural products are: coffee, sugar cane, cloves, cocoa, cassava, beans, bananas, peanuts and livestock products.
-The agricultural sector is limited by low productivity due to the minimal use of modern agricultural techniques, the lack of infrastructure and a great vulnerability to climatic fluctuations, but benefits from numerous ongoing investments aimed at meeting these challenges.
+The main other agricultural products are: coffee, sugar cane, cloves, cocoa, cassava, beans, bananas, peanuts, and livestock products.
+The agricultural sector is limited by low productivity due to the minimal use of modern agricultural techniques, the lack of infrastructure, and great vulnerability to climatic fluctuations, but benefits from numerous ongoing investments aimed at meeting these challenges.
 Deforestation and erosion, compounded by excessive use of firewood, are of serious concern.
+A better-than-average 2024 paddy harvest, driven by generally favourable weather conditions, has led to lower-than-usual rice import needs for the 2024/25 marketing year (April–March).
+By December 2024, in line with these reduced requirements, the monthly rate of rice imports was about one-third lower than in the 2023/24 marketing year (FAO).

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |